Creating data mart relationships

 - Database Name

-- Specify or select the data mart Database Name.
+- Specify or select the data mart database name.

-Note: For Lawson Financials or Project Accounting Data Marts, you can click Auto Build button to have Budget Architect automatically create relationships between budget information and data mart dimensions. -
+Note: For Lawson Financials or Project Accounting Data Marts, you can click the Auto Build button to have Budget Architect automatically create relationships between budget information and data mart dimensions. - Review the Budget Dimension tab.
+Ensure that the budget is a member of the data mart dimension that is displayed, and that the budget member name is correct.
+The budget member name must match the name in the outline.

 - Click Mbrs to see the periods and years that are members of each dimension.

-mart dimension associated with amounts and units.
-Ensure the Amounts and Units member
+- Review the Types Dimension tab to see the data mart dimension associated with amounts and units.
+Ensure that the Amounts and Units member names are correct.

 Note: If you export budget units from the Pillar application, then a unit member must exist in the data mart.

-Associated To to see how data mart dimensions are mapped to
+- Review the Report Dimensions tab.
+Click Associated To to see how data mart dimensions are mapped to budget dimensions.

 For example, the Lawson Financials Data Mart has separate dimensions for accounting units and accounts, and the Project Accounting data mart has separate dimensions for activities and account categories.